GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 transform of the data is to be performed so the output is the same as the source.

+**Note:** For OpenCL applications, the pipeline state does not show the graphics specific stages since they are not active during compute dispatches.

 User Debug Markers
 ==================

 User markers can help application developers to correlate the data seen in RGP with their application behavior.
+User Markers are presently not supported for OpenCL.

 DirectX12 User Markers
 ----------------------